 Rye Field don't give you all of the equipment that was on these doors.
 Here is part H2, the forward right-hand door.
 In most Tigers, there was an MG ammunition pouch hanging on its fixed panel (arrowed).
 "Initial" Tigers, on the other hand, had two mess tins here and three more tins on the other doors.
 Rye Field give you a bare panel.

-There is an error on the rear left-hand door part that's not easy to correct.
-Rye Field made their part a mirror image of the right-hand door.
-It has its fixed panel at the rear, by the firewall, at (A) in this photo.
-But that is the wrong way around.
-The fixed panel should be at (B).
+There is an error on the rear left-hand door.
+Rye Field put the blank panel at the rear, at (A) in this photo.
+But it should be at (B).

 This is a real door in a Late Tiger.
-You can see that the fixed panel is at its forward end.
-In Late Tigers it apparently carried a fire extinguisher, which is also not provided by Rye Field.
-But in Initial Tigers, there would be one or two mess tins here.
+From the "Mid" Tigers onwards, this blank panel carried (apparently) a fire extinguisher, which is not provided by Rye Field.
+"Initial" Tigers had one or two mess tins here instead.